 Courses numbered in the 90s are not eligible for a digital literacy designation.

-All students will take one course that is designated as meeting the quantitative reasoning requirement, which was established to develop students’ ability to collect, summarize and analyze numerical data; to make abstract concepts operational; and to think critically about the accuracy and soundness of conclusions based on date or on mathematical models.
+All students will take one course that is designated as meeting the quantitative reasoning requirement, which was established to develop students’ ability to collect, summarize and analyze numerical data; to make abstract concepts operational; and to think critically about the accuracy and soundness of conclusions based on data or on mathematical models.

 Quantitative reasoning courses usually embed methodological training in their subject matter.
 These courses from different disciplines vary widely in the skills that are emphasized, but they usually include one or more of the following: